Introduction: Restore a Vintage Power Drill

 All the gunk on the armature and stator assembly was gently brushed away with a toothbrush.
-Q-tips dampened with goof off (this stuff) were used to do a deeper cleaning as needed.
+Q-tips dampened with goof off were used to do a deeper cleaning as needed.

 The copper commutator was black with burn marks from the brushes.
-This was burnished clean by gently going over it with a carbon steel wire wheel (this) in my rotary tool (this - it's kind of interesting to use a modern B&D tool to clean an older one).
+This was burnished clean by gently going over it with a carbon steel wire wheel in my rotary tool.

 Step 9: Clean More

 All the remaining parts got a thorough cleaning.

 For the internal parts with thick coatings of grease, as much as possible was wiped away with a paper towel.